whatheway/WRF-4.4-install-script-macOS-32bit/README_macOS.md

 If newer libraries exist edit script paths for changes

 # Estimated Run Time ~ 80 - 120 Minutes
-### Special thanks to  Youtube's meteoadriatic and GitHub user jamal919
+### Special thanks to  Youtube's meteoadriatic and GitHub user jamal919 and Gordon S.